 The comparison below was done by using a consistent distance between your camera, subject and background.
 The only difference in these three photos was the aperture (f/stop ) was changed.
 The camera automatically adjusted the shutter speed and that does not affect depth of field.

-In the 3 photos of the maple leaf below, you can see the background is fairly well out of focus in all 3.
+In the 3 photos of the maple leaf below, you can see the background is somewhat out of focus in all 3.
+This situation is shown in the first diagram shown below these comparison images.

-Despite using a very small aperture of f-13, the background is somewhat blurred.
+Despite using a very small aperture of f/13, the background is still somewhat blurred in image #1.
 The subject is so close to the camera that sharp focus falls off quickly even though the background was only a few feet away.

-Look closely at all three leaf photos to really notice the subtle differences in this comparison of depth of field, which I based solely on changing the aperture.
+Look closely at all three leaf photos to really notice the subtle differences in this comparison of depth of field.
+The differences are caused by only changing the aperture.
 Changing the aperture is the most often discussed factor when photographers try to control the depth of field because it is often the simplest to change.

-If both the subject and background were more distant from the camera, as is shown in diagram 2, an aperture of f-13 would render both the subject and the background in sharp focus.
+Now we'll compare that with a different situation.
+If both the subject and background were more distant from the camera, as is shown in diagram 2, an aperture of f/13 would render both the subject and the background in sharp focus.

 Often you get a more pleasing photograph with a blurry background or narrow depth of field because you have created more visual separation between subject and background.